 It’s a story that shocked communities and catapulted Iowa into the national spotlight, changed state law and forever changed the way parents monitored their children’s activities.

 On Sunday morning, September 5, 1982, Johnny Gosch left his West Des Moines home to work his Des Moines Register paper route.
 Normally, his father accompanied him on the route, but on this day Johnny went alone.

-What happened after that has been the subject of speculation for nearly three decades.
+What happened after that has been the subject of speculation for more than three decades.

 In a November 11, 2010 interview — the day before Johnny would have celebrated his 41st birthday — Johnny’s mother Noreen Gosch told WHO-TV Channel 13’s Aaron Brilbeck that several other paper boys, all witnesses to the abduction, said Johnny was approached by a man driving a blue Ford Fairmont.